 “In its more than 150 years as public museum the West Point Museum has been housed in several locations.”
 Although always on the United States Military Academy at West Point campus, it was moved from several locations until its permanent home was found.

-The museum also offers the Cadets of West Point a place to get information regarding Army artifacts that is important for their training.
+The museum also offers the Cadets a place to learn about war artifacts that is important for their training.

 Is the West Point Visitors Center & Museum Worth the Visit?